vmware-archive/bosh-photon-cpi/README.md

-# bosh-esxcloud-cpi
+# bosh-photon-cpi
-BOSH ESXCloud CPI written in Go
+BOSH Photon CPI written in Go

-## Bosh Manifest Example for bosh-esxcloud-cpi
+## Bosh Manifest Example for bosh-photon-cpi

-This is a sample of how ESXCloud specific properties are used in a  BOSH deployment manifest:
+This is a sample of how Photon specific properties are used in a  BOSH deployment manifest:

     ---
 	networks: